Semiparametric Regression for Spatial Data via Deep Learning: Data Example

 Figure \ref{figure:Cal_housing_scatter_covariates} shows the spatial distribution of the five log transformed covariates (i.e., the total number of rooms, the total number of bedrooms, population, the total number of households, and the median income for households) and the median age of a house.
 We also depict in Figure \ref{figure:Cal_housing_scatter} (the top panel) the map of the median house values in California.
 The data exhibit a clear geographical pattern.
 Home values in the coastal region, especially the San Francisco Bay Area and South Coast, are higher than the other regions.
 Areas of high home values are always associated with high household income, dense population, large home size, and large household, which are clustered in the coastal region and Central Valley.
 Our objective is to explore the intricate relationship between the median house value and the six covariates by taking into account their spatial autocorrelation.

-Same as the simulation study, we estimate the mean function $f_0(\cdot)$ via four methods: DNN, GAM, GP-SVC, and N-W. To assess their performance, we compute the out-of-sample prediction error measured by MSPE based on 10-fold cross-validation, and the results are summarized in Table \ref{Tab:Real_Data}.
+Same as the simulation study, we estimate the mean function $f_0(\cdot)$ via four methods: DNN, GAM, GP-SVC, and N-W. We use the same neural network architecture as the simulation study, i.e., the length and width equal $L = 3$, $N = 30$, respectively, and dropout rate is set as 0.2 to avoid overfitting.
+To assess their performance, we compute the out-of-sample prediction error measured by MSPE based on 10-fold cross-validation, and the results are summarized in Table \ref{Tab:Real_Data}.
 Consistent with the observations in the simulation study, the proposed DNN method yields a much more accurate prediction than the others.
 The bottom panel of Figure \ref{figure:Cal_housing_scatter} shows the estimated median house value using the DNN estimator, which exhibits a similar geographical pattern to the observations.